 Average Lifespan and Replacement Rate of Full Mouth Dental Implants

 Full-mouth dental implants are a reliable long-term solution for tooth loss, providing a lifespan of 25 years or more with proper care.
 This makes them a cost-effective choice for many patients looking for a permanent solution.
 It lasts longer than other options such as dentures, bridgework, and dental materials such as gold inlays and porcelain crowns.
 Dental implants can be replaced if necessary, but this is rare because they are so durable.
 Therefore, it is crucial to consider the cost versus the longevity when considering your options for restoring missing teeth and having an aesthetically pleasing dentition.

 Full arch dental implants can provide a long-term solution for people missing several teeth.
 Since there is no single ‘right’ answer to know the lifespan of dental implants , it is essential to speak with a qualified dentist who can help you determine whether or not dental implants are right for you.
 To ensure that your full mouth implant restoration lasts as long as possible, you should maintain regular visits with your dentist and maintain proper oral hygiene habits (including brushing, flossing, and rinsing) so that bacteria does not build up around the denture site.
-If you have any questions about full-mouth implant dentures or want to learn more, please visit Sunset Dental Centre for all your dental needs.
+If you have any questions about full-mouth implant dentures or want to learn more, please visit Sunset Dental Centre, located in Ottawa, for all your dental needs.
 Contact us now!